Acromegaly Patient Information Fact Sheet

 Acromegaly is a disease of the pituitary gland (a small gland found at the base of your brain) that causes too much growth hormone (somatotropin) to be produced.
 This can occur if there is a disorder of the gland, such as a tumor.
 If a pituitary tumor occurs during childhood, it will cause gigantism because of rapid overgrowth of the bones of the arms and legs.
 If a pituitary tumor occurs after adolescence when the bones have stopped growing, it will cause acromegaly, resulting in enlargement of the head, feet and hands.
 If childhood gigantism is not treated, it will lead to acromegaly in later life.

-Acromegaly is a very rare disease, with around three to four new cases per 1 million people diagnosed each year.
+Acromegaly is a very rare disease, with around 117 new cases per million per year.
 It usually develops in adults between the ages of 30 and 50.

 What are the symptoms of acromegaly?